📝 Modified: June 6, 2022 This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Mix the butter and cream cheese with the flour mixture into a lumpy crumbly mixture.
 Do not overmix.

-Step 3.
-Prepare the Filling
+Step 5.
+Prepare the Apricots

 Twelve apricots, not peeled, seeds removed, then cut into cubes.